gnur/dekeijzer.xyz/content/about.md

 In September I presented a slightly revised talk about the my home elevator music project.

 ## Using CNCF Projects for Adding Music and Announcements to My Home Elevator (Kubecon Amsterdam 2023)
-In April 2023 I present about how transformed a dull elevator ride into a musical experience using cloud native tools.
+In April 2023 I presented about how transformed a dull elevator ride into a musical experience using cloud native tools.

 ## using prometheus for monitoring your power usage at home